cpaggen/aci/ipost-light/README.txt

     template_params = "{'tnPrefix': 'iPost-light', 'tnQuant': 10}"

   - template_params must contain a dictionary of Jinja2 variables passed to the template
+  - side node regarding parameters:
+        - you can pass parameters via the command line, in the same format as in aci_credentials.py
+        - the primary use case is when invoking ipost-light.py within shell scripts
+        - see example bash-test.sh and bash-test-template.xml

   - here is the template that matches those variables:

     <?xml version="1.0" encoding="UTF-8"?>